Sleep-inducing ingredients and soothing childhood memories help milk calm body and soul

 More than milk–the power of bedtime rituals

 Some researchers also point to the psychological effects of a consistent bedtime routine.
-Whether it’s brushing your teeth, turning off the lights in the house, putting on your pyjamas or sipping warm milk, those behaviors send signals to your brain–“It’s bedtime!”
-And those triggers begin the wind down process when both body and brain can relax and reach a state of calm, setting the stage for a good night of sleep.
+Whether it’s brushing your teeth, turning off the lights in the house, putting on your pajamas or sipping warm milk, those behaviors send signals to your brain–“It’s bedtime!”
+And those triggers begin the wind-down process when both body and brain can relax and reach a state of calm, setting the stage for a good night of sleep.

 The key to bedtime routines is sticking to them.
 That means doing them daily and setting a regular time for starting the process each evening.

 For vegans and the lactose intolerant